 - Advance the role of pharmacy and pharmacists in improving public health and enhancing the quality of human life through education and training, clinical preventive services, and community-based health promotion and disease prevention activities.

 Faculty in the department will find helpful information from the following:

 - Link to UA Personnel Handbook for Faculty

-- UA Links to Information about Faculty Career Support, Shared Governance and Standing Committees
+- UA Links to Information for Faculty, including Career Support, Shared Governance and Standing Committees